quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 - Managing the life-cycle of Sping beans.

-Given the interface the `ApplicationContext` interface inherits from, an application context have the following properties:
+Given the interfaces the `ApplicationContext` interface inherits from, an application context have the following properties:
 - Is a bean factory
   - A bean factory instantiates, configures and assembles Spring beans.
 Configuration and assembly is value and dependency injection.
 A bean factory also manages the beans.
 - Is a hierarchical bean factory.